siemens/fluffi/getting_started.md

 ## Common Steps
 These steps are needed to compile FLUFFI core, as well as to build the FLUFFI master for the FUN (FLUFFI utility network).
 Ensure you prepared both machines this way should you want to compile FLUFFI on another server than your master.
+These instructions assume you have a fresh and clean install of **Ubuntu 18.04**.

 become root and setup the environment:
 ```bash